mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.0-Release-Notes.md

 `QUERY-TRANSACTION` commands.
 They were removed due to the addition of the REST API that provides the same information in a more easy to process format.

+### Hints

+There is now a new hint `last` that will cause a query to be routed to the same server the previous query was routed to.

 ## New Features

 ### Query Classifier Cache